I went to Taipei curious and hopeful, but with low expectations. I expected a city more like Singapore: flashy, busy, crowded.

 Drool over delicious xiao long bao

-An alternate idea if you want to combine some dumping-eating with some nighttime sightseeing is to do a dumpling and night tour of Taipei (check ratings and availability here) – it also includes a stop at Din Tai Fung without the crazy waits you normally have to endure.
+If you want to combine some dumping-eating with some nighttime sightseeing, take a dumpling and night tour of Taipei (check ratings and availability here).

 Get a breath of fresh air at the lush Taipei Botanical Garden

-The Taipei Botanical Garden is over 100 years old and is home to over 2,000 different species of plants and takes up a massive 82,000 square meters of central downtown Taipei – further proof of how much the Taiwanese value being close to nature.
+The Taipei Botanical Garden is over 100 years old and is home to over 2,000 different species of plants and takes up a massive 82,000 square meters of central downtown Taipei – further showing how much the Taiwanese value being close to nature, even in their cities.

 It’s just a short walk away from the Chiang Kai-Shek Memorial Hall and entrance is free, so there’s really no excuse not to visit this lovely garden if you have time while in Taipei.